Paolo Roversi

 December 9, 2025

-Paolo Roversi is an Italian photographer whose work has shaped the visual language of fashion for more than five decades.
-Born in Ravenna in 1947, he began his career as a young reporter before moving to Paris in 1973, where he encountered the work of Erwin Blumenfeld, Sarah Moon, and Guy Bourdin—figures who shifted his practice from documentary clarity toward the luminous, dream-laden style that would define it.
+Paolo Roversi is an Italian-born fashion photographer.
+Born in Ravenna in 1947, he began his career as a reporter before moving to Paris in 1973, where encounters with photographers such as Erwin Blumenfeld, Sarah Moon, and Guy Bourdin shifted his practice toward the luminous, dreamlike language that would define it.
 Throughout the 1980s and 1990s, Roversi became a central presence in the pages of Vogue Italia, Vogue Paris, i-D, and Arena Homme+, producing portraits and fashion stories that have since become canonical.
-Working almost exclusively from his Paris studio, established in the late 1970s, he developed a singular approach: long exposures, restrained palettes, and an openness to chance that made each image feel both intimate and otherworldly.
-His photographs have been exhibited at the Maison Européenne de la Photographie, the Moderna Museet, and the Hayward Gallery, among other institutions.
+Working from his Paris studio, established in the late 1970s, he developed a singular approach defined by long exposures, restrained palettes, and an openness to chance.
+His photographs have been exhibited at institutions including the Maison Européenne de la Photographie, the Moderna Museet, and the Hayward Gallery.

-Roversi’s studio has remained the heart of his practice for nearly fifty years, a place where he continues to explore the possibilities of light, shadow, and encounter.
 In September 2021, he photographed me in Studio Luce, his Paris studio, for i-D’s Winter issue guest-edited by Arthur Jafa, an encounter that revealed the quiet intensity and generosity of his practice.
-Today, he continues to work in Paris, adapting intuitively to the shifting landscape of fashion and technology while remaining devoted to the mystery at the center of image-making.
+He continues to work in Paris, adapting intuitively to the shifting landscape of fashion and technology while remaining devoted to the mystery at the center of image-making.
 This conversation took place in December 2025.

 EO